nleiva/ansible-links/README.md

 ## CMDB
 - [Ansible Configuration Management Database](https://github.com/fboender/ansible-cmdb): Ansible-cmdb takes the output of Ansible's fact gathering and converts it into a static HTML overview page (and other things) containing system configuration information.
+- [AnsibleDB](https://github.com/apidb-io/ansibledb_opensource): Gives you the ability to quickly collect facts about your Infrastucture estate [linux, windows & network devices] and via our API, pull out the information important to you.

 ## Miscellaneous